↓ old Kitten.finance ↓

 Kitten.finance aims to provide volatility surfaces and yield curves for all smart contracts and DApps.

-AlphaDex : enhancing all swapsAlphaDex is a decentralized derivative market and liquidity aggregator.
-It can provide advanced trading methods (including derivatives and leverage) for KittenSwap, Uniswap etc.
+AlphaDex - Enhancing all swapsAlphaDex is a derivative market and liquidity aggregator, providing advanced trading methods for KittenSwap, Uniswap etc.

 - For the DAO governing Kitten.finance.

 - Dividends & buybacks from KittenSwap (including its lending & vault functions).

 - Stake to open new markets on KS.

 - Stake KIF for tokens of future projects.

 - Stake KIF in pool 101 for kBASEv0.